Buying Guide · 2026 Edition

 What Actually Determines Absorbency

-Let me explain what I learned the hard way.
-Absorbency isn’t just GSM.
-It’s a combination of:
+Absorbency isn't just GSM.
+It's a combination of four things:

 The cotton fibre itself.
 Long-staple cotton (Egyptian, Pima) has a different cellulose structure than short-staple cotton, with more space for water molecules to bind.
 A long-staple cotton towel at 600 GSM often absorbs more than a short-staple cotton towel at 800 GSM.